benjaminion/upgrading-ethereum-book/src/book.md

 Now, when verifying with my rogue public key and your actual public key, the claim checks out: it looks like you signed the message when you didn't: $e(g1,\sigma)=e(g_1,[sk_2]H(m))=e([sk_2]g_1,H(m))=e(pk_1+pk'_2,H(m))$.

 One relatively simple defence against this &ndash; the one we are using in Ethereum&nbsp;2 &ndash; is to force validators to register a "proof of possession" of the private key corresponding to their claimed public key.
 You see, the attacker doesn't have and cannot calculate the $sk'_2$ corresponding to $pk'_2$.
-This can be done simply by getting all validators to sign their public keys on registration.
-If the signature validates with that public key then all is well.
+The proof of possession can be done simply by getting all validators to sign their public keys on registration, that is, when they deposit their stakes in the deposit contract.
+If the actual signature validates with the claimed public key then all is well.

 ##### Threshold signatures